suncoast-devs/unit-i-katas/README.md

 After completing this assignment, you should be able to:

-* Demonstrate understanding of iteration/enumeration
+- Demonstrate understanding of iteration/enumeration

 ## Instructions

-1. Fork [this repository](https://github.com/suncoast-devs/js-iteration) to your own account.
+1. Fork [this repository](https://github.com/suncoast-devs/unit-i-katas) to your own account.
 2. Change into your projects directory:
-3. Clone your repository: `git clone js-enumerables`
+3. Clone your repository: `git clone unit-i-katas`
-4. Change into your project's directory: `cd js-enumerables`
+4. Change into your project's directory: `cd unit-i-katas`
 5. Install the dependencies: `yarn install` (or just `yarn` for short)
 6. Open in your editor]
-7. Start the test runner: `yarn test`
+7. Start the test runner: `yarn start`
-7. Open `src/functions.test.js` and work on functions until tests pass.
+8. Open `src/functions.test.js` and work on functions until tests pass.
-8. Commit and push your work to GitHub.
+9. Commit and push your work to GitHub.
-9. Turn in the URL to your GitHub repo.
+10. Turn in the URL to your GitHub repo.

 ## Explorer Mode